eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt.generic/README.md

 * __transformationPattern__: An optional transformation pattern like [JSONPath](http://goessner.net/articles/JsonPath/index.html#e2).
 * __commandTopic__: The MQTT topic that commands are send to.
 This can be empty, the thing channel will be read-only then.
 Transformations are not applied for sending data.
 * __formatBeforePublish__: Format a value before it is published to the MQTT broker.
 The default is to just pass the channel/item state.
 If you want to apply a prefix, say "MYCOLOR,", you would use "MYCOLOR,%s".
 If you want to adjust the precision of a number to for example 4 digits, you would use "%.4f".
+* __postCommand__: "true" or "false" (Defaults to "false") passes an update received from the stateTopic as a command to other bindings attached to the item.

 ### Channel Type "string"